HONEY HILL ORCHARD

 GROWING FAMILY MEMORIES

 A fall trip to Honey Hill Orchard just isn't complete without taking a little time to enjoy picking your own apples, raspberries and pumpkins.
 It's a great way to enjoy a family tradition and to also get the freshest fruit possible.
 On weekends, we offer free wagon rides out to the orchard and pumpkin patch.
 During the week, you can enjoy picking within walking distance of the Apple Barn Country Store.
-For the most up-to-date pick your own crop information, please check our Harvest Update.
+Make sure to check our Harvest Update prior to driving out for the most up to date picking conditions.

 1. As soon as you get your berries home, prepare a mixture of one part apple cider vinegar and